The Metropolitan Opera Centennial Gala

 The Metropolitan Opera Centennial Gala was a televised concert, lasting more than eight hours, that New York City's Metropolitan Opera staged on 22 October 1983 to commemorate the hundredth anniversary of its first performance.
-A 230-minute selection of excerpts from the concert was first released in 1985 on a pair of Pioneer Artists Laserdiscs, subsequently appearing on a pair of Bel Canto Paramount Home Video VHS videocassettes in 1989 and on a Pioneer Classics DVD in 1998.
-A remastered double DVD of the film was issued by Deutsche Grammophon in 2009.
+A 230-minute selection of excerpts from the concert was released on home media.

 Background

 The Metropolitan Opera's first performance was given on 22 October 1883 at its former home on the junction of Broadway and 39th Street in New York City: a staging of Charles Gounod's Faust starring Italo Campanini in the title role and Christine Nilsson as Marguerite.
 With the one hundredth anniversary of that occasion chancing to fall on a Saturday, the Met chose to commemorate its centenary with a two-part gala comprising a matinée at 2 p.m. and an evening session at 8 p.m.

 More than seventy singers were invited to participate, chosen either for their eminence or their long association with the house.
 Performing on a series of sets created by the most distinguished designers in the Met's history, they sang arias, duets and ensembles from an eclectic range of operas as well as a few items drawn from other genres.
 There were also contributions from the Met's chorus and resident ballet company as well as some purely orchestral selections.

 The entire event was broadcast live on both radio and television in the United States and in some other countries.
 The US television broadcast was supported by a grant from the Texaco Philanthropic Foundation, Inc., with supplementary help from the Charles E. Culpeper Foundation, Inc., and the National Endowment For the Arts.
 The production of Deutsche Grammophon's DVD of the gala was supported by the Charles A. Dana Foundation.